This screen allows you to track the execution of your Continous Integration (CI) processes.

 Click View to see a detailed report shown below:

-L. Viewing Defects
+G. Viewing Defects

-The DEFECTS section shows the number of closed defects and open defects from the integrated issue tracking system.
+The Defects section shows the number of closed defects and open defects from the integrated issue tracking system.

 The bar shown in the image below represents the number of open and closed defects in percentage format.

 Total number of open defects